Schedule a Session

 Why it works:

-Brain fog isn’t just a cognitive issue—it’s an energetic one.
+Brain fog isn’t just a cognitive issue, it’s an energetic one.
 Every yes you give away is often a no to yourself.
-And as a woman over 50, especially if you're a former executive or entrepreneur, people know you're capable.
-Which means people will ask.
-A lot.
+And as a woman over 50, especially if you're a former professional or entrepreneur, people know you're capable.

 But your purpose deserves protection.
 And that starts with boundaries.